mattdsteele/steele.blue/blog/_posts/2013-12-05-golang-for-broke.markdown

 At the first Hack Omaha, Jerod amazed me by building his project in a [days-old JavaScript framework][Meteor].
 It was a high-wire act, but he convinced me that [I should follow suit][2].

 So when Hack Omaha rolled around this year, Jerod and I decided to team up and try a language neither of us knew.
 His suggestion: [Go][Go] - Google's new(ish) language.
-Juan Vasquez joined in, and [a team based on ignorance was born][3].
+Juan Vazquez joined in, and [a team based on ignorance was born][3].

 Go's [docs][Godocs] describe the language:
 > Go compiles quickly to machine code yet has the convenience of garbage collection and the power of run-time reflection.
 It's a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language.